AnikethJana/Telegram-Download-Link-Generator/README.md

 # --- Bandwidth Limiting ---
 BANDWIDTH_LIMIT_GB=100 # Monthly bandwidth limit in GigaBytes (0 to disable)

+# --- Session Generator Access Control ---
+ALLOW_USER_LOGIN=false # Allow all users to use session generator (true) or restrict to admins only (false, default)

 # --- Multiple Bot Support ---
 # Space-separated list of additional bot tokens for streaming only
 ADDITIONAL_BOT_TOKENS=token1 token2 token3